 05 of 10

 Milk tart, otherwise known as melktert in Afrikaans, is South Africa's milky answer to the traditional custard tart.
-A recipe imported by the Dutch, yet melktert is a part of the fabric of South African food that every year, the 27th of February is celebrated in South Africa as the official milk tart day.
+A recipe imported by the Dutch, melktert is nevertheless a part of the fabric of South African food.
+Every year, the 27th of February is celebrated in South Africa as the official milk tart day.

 06 of 10